Farida-Waheed/T-Rex/README.md

 By blending sensor input with a virtual game, this project turns a traditional keyboard-based experience into a **physical, interactive adventure**.
 It showcases the possibilities of combining embedded systems with gamification for a **multi-sensory** experience.

----

-## 📜 License

-This project is for academic and educational purposes only, under Benha University supervision.